SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-24-billionth-dose.md

 <script async src="https://platform.twitter.com/widgets.js"></script>

-## Yeah, we're not anywhere near done yet
+## We're not anywhere near done yet

 We still have a lot of work to do: vaccinating _all_ people, and making sure we don't fall into the racist traditions of the past so we get _everybody_ a shot at a shot.
 Especially in